cefn/lauf/docs/index.md

 In the examples above, Actions were created inline in the code to illustrate the principles.
 However, in regular Lauf code this is unusual because huge benefits can be gained by adding just a bit more structure.

-In idiomatic Lauf, the _Window.prompt_ capability would be embedded in an ActionPlan by creating an Action class, and transforming the class constructor into a plan using `planOfAction()` as shown below.
+In idiomatic Lauf, the _Window.prompt_ capability would be embedded in an ActionPlan by creating a simple Action class, then easily transforming the class into a plan using `planOfAction()` as shown below.

 ```typescript
 class PromptUser implements Action<string> {